Margin of Error Calculator

 Thus, the margin of error is equal to the z-score z times the standard error, which is the square root of the sample proportion p̂ times 1 minus the sample proportion p̂, divided by the sample size n.

-Let’s find the margin of error for a survey asking people what their favorite color is.
-The survey sampled 250 people, and 40% of respondents answered that their favorite color was red.
+For example, let’s find the margin of error for a survey asking people what their favorite color is.
+The survey sampled 250 people (out of a much larger population), and 40% of respondents answered that their favorite color was red.
 We want a 95% confidence level in the margin of error.

 Start by assigning values to the variables needed for the formula.